italic-r/ita_tools/ita_Butter/README_win.md

 This guide assumes no Python installation is available on a Windows machine, and your firewall allows downloading .whl files.
-This guide also assumes your Maya version is 2014-2017 (these use Python 2.7.x); adjust versions as necessary for earlier Maya versions.
+This guide also assumes your Maya version is 2014-2017 (these use Python 2.7.x); adjust versions as necessary for earlier or later Maya versions.
 This guide will use 2016.5.

 ###### Some background
 * Maya's installation directory should not be disturbed!
 Keep Maya's directories